Edmond man loses leg in car wreck but says what doctors found in hospital saved his life

-EDMOND, Okla. - A car wreck took his leg, but an Edmond said it actually saved his life.
+EDMOND, Okla. - A car wreck took his leg, but an Edmond man said it actually saved his life.

 "I woke up to a whole - another life.
 Yeah, I woke up to a whole other life," said Thomas Hill.